canmom/vector/VECTOR-s2e.md

 "Just get over here!"

 CERULEAN shifts to allow the man's bulky carapace past her shoulders.
 He does something with his glove, and part of the shell pops open, revealing a rack of vials.
 Rapidly, he tears one out and breaks it in his hands, pouring the contents directly onto the wound.
-Flecks of spray are lifted by the blood spurting between CERULEAN's fingers.

 CERULEAN's hand tingles slightly.
 An excruciating minute passes, all parties holding their breath.
 Then, she feels a stiff shell forming around her fingers.